opensourcecobol/opensourcecobol4j/CONTRIBUTING.md

 ### clang-format and google-java-format

 Run `./format` in the top directory of opensource COBOL 4J.
-If you would like to check whether all files are formated, run `./check-format` in the top directory of opensource COBOL 4J.
+If you want to make sure all files are formatted, run `./check-format` in the top directory of opensource COBOL 4J.

 ### PMD

-Run the following command in the top directory of opensource COBOL 4J.
+Run the following command in the top directory of opensource COBOL 4J:
 ```
 /usr/local/bin/pmd-bin-6.52.0/bin/run.sh -d libcobj/src -R .github/ruleset.xml -f text
 ```